apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 <a name="abc"></a>
 ## A Better City Vancouver

 Centre-right takes on an unusual definition in a metropolitan core like Vancouver.
-For example, a policy like committing to hiring more police officers – something that would hardly raise an eyebrow in most jurisdictions – is seen as a right of centre position here in Vancouver.
+For example, a policy like committing to hiring more police officers – something that would hardly raise an eyebrow in many jurisdictions – is seen as a right of centre position here in Vancouver.

 If that kind of politics appeals to you, you’ll want to consider ABC Vancouver.
 Led by mayoral candidate **Ken Sim** – last election’s runner-up – ABC has done a good job of capitalizing on the NPA’s recent implosion and establishing itself as a credible alternative for those who have voted NPA in previous elections.
 They’ve signed on incumbent councillors **Rebecca Bligh**, **Lisa Dominato**, and **Sarah Kirby-Yung**, who are running for ABC after resigning from the NPA in 2021, and have signed up four more folks to run for Council under the ABC banner.